 - What is the mean difference in total output of five different factories?

 - What is the mean difference in performance of four different training groups?

-Now that we know what an one-way ANOVA is used for, we can now calculate an one-way ANOVA in SPSS.
-To begin, open your data in R. If you don’t have a dataset, download the example dataset here.
+Now that we know what an one-way ANOVA is used for, we can now calculate an one-way ANOVA in R. To begin, open your data in R. If you don’t have a dataset, download the example dataset here.
 In the example dataset, we are simply comparing the means of three different groups on a single continuous outcome.
 You can imagine that the groups and the outcome are anything that you want.

 Also, this dataset is in the .xlsx format, and the current guide requires the file to be in .csv format.
 For this reason, you must convert this file from .xlsx format to .csv format before you can follow along using this dataset.
 If you do not know how to do this, please visit my page on converting a file to .csv format.
 After converting the file, you can continue with this guide.

 First, you must import your data to R. For the current examples, we are going to label our data as: MyData.
 For a more in-depth review of opening data in R, please visit my guide on the topic.